oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Next, the Transaction Token Service MUST validate the `subject_token` and determine the value to specify as the `sub` of the issued Txn-Token.
 The Txn-Token Service MUST ensure the `sub` value is unique within the trust domain defined by the `aud` claim.

 The Transaction Token Service MUST set the `iat` claim to the time of issuance of the Txn-Token.

 The Transaction Token Service MUST set the `aud` claim to an identifier representing the Trust Domain of the Transaction Token Service.
 If the Transaction Token Service supports multiple trust domains, then it MUST determine the correct `aud` value for this request.

 The Transaction Token Service MUST set the `exp` claim to the expiry time of the Txn-Token.
+The Txn-Token Service MAY consider any `exp` value present in the `subject_token` field of the Txn-Token Request in determining the `exp` value of the resulting Txn-Token.

 The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.

 The Transaction Token Service MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
-This claim MUST be ommitted if not set.
+This claim MUST be omitted if not set.

 The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `purp` claim of the issued Txn-Token.